Kawsar-Dilmurat/financial-signal-diagnosis/README.md

 **McDonald's — profitable, shrinking on paper by choice:**

-Equity went negative in 2016 and stayed there, while net income kept climbing every year through 2022:
+Equity went negative in 2016 and stayed negative through 2022, even as net income stayed solidly profitable across the same years — including a new high in 2021:

 | Year | Net Income | Shareholder Equity |
 |---|---|---|